Child’s Simple Question Has Profound Answer

 Years ago, I was called into then-Bishop Dennis Schnurr’s office at the pastoral center for what has turned out to be a life-changing moment.

 It was at that meeting that he told me he was transferring me from pastor of St. Benedict parish in Duluth to pastor of St. John the Evangelist in Duluth and St. Joseph in Gnesen.
-After I questioned him, he told me the reason for the decision was he wanted me to have a school (which St. John’s has on its site).
+After I questioned him, he told me the reason for the decision was he wanted me to have a school (which St. John’s has on its site–now, Stella Maris Academy).

 My first feelings were that of fear and trembling.
 I was worried about the added workload that was involved in having a school, but as soon as my first school year got started, the apprehension melted away.
 I looked forward to my work at St. John’s School as one of the true joys in my priesthood.

 After 12 years, I became the pastor of St. James parish in Duluth & St. Elizabeth.
-St. James also has a pre-school – grade 8 population, and, so, the work continues.
+St. James also has a pre-school – grade 6 population of the Stella Maris Academy, and, so, the work continues.